 One Final Pathetic Plea

-If you won't let us pay you a referral fee, won't you please-please refer your commercial mortgage turndowns to C-Loans.com?
+If you won't let us pay you a referral fee, won't you please-please refer your commercial mortgage turndowns to C-Loans.com or to CommercialMortgage.com?
 Thanks!

 A long black hearse was followed by a second long black hearse about 50 feet behind the first one.
 Behind the second hearse was a solitary woman walking a pit bull on a leash.
 Behind her, a short distance back, were about 200 women walking single file.
 A woman, walking out of a nearby pharmacy, was so curious that she respectfully approached the woman walking the dog and said, "I am so sorry for your loss, and I know now is a bad time to disturb you, but I have never seen a funeral like this.
 Whose funeral is it?"
 "My husband's," replied the widow.
 "What happened to him?" asked the shopper.
 The widow replied, "My dog attacked and killed him."
 The shopper inquired further, "Well, who is in the second hearse?"
 The widow answered, "My mother-in-law.
 She was trying to help my husband, when the dog turned on her."
 A poignant and thoughtful moment of silence passed between the two women.
 "Can I borrow the dog?" asked the shopper.
 "Get in line," replied the widow.